Did you know?

 After years of advocacy across the nation and internationally by individuals served and their families, the term “mental retardation” is no longer used.
 In its place the terms intellectual and other developmental disabilities are utilized in both common parlance and now in State and Federal law.

-AHRC New York City chose to continue using the acronym AHRC, as we have been known as such for more than 60 years.
+AHRC New York City chose to continue using the acronym AHRC, as we have been known as such for 70 years.
 We no longer use the words that the letters AHRC once represented.